North Carolina Medical Marijuana Card

 Can You Get A Medical Marijuana Card At 18 In North Carolina?

 No. North Carolina does not issue medical marijuana cards to adults or minors.
+The EBCI medical marijuana card is not available to anyone under the age of 21.
 Therefore, even patients qualified to use low-THC marijuana in the state cannot look forward to getting medical marijuana cards when they turn 18.

 How To Renew Your North Carolina Medical Marijuana Card